mattman2864/Obsidian/Full State Feedback.md

 One can model a linear system in the form:
 $$\dot x=Ax+Bu$$
-where $\dot x$ is the vector that represents the state of yoursystem
+where $\dot x$ is the vector that represents the state of the system